 Mr. Kline's Webpage

 Thank you for visiting Mr. Kline's webpage.
-For the 2018-2019 school year I will be teaching Advanced Placement (AP) United States History, 11th Grade American Cultures, Art History, and World Cultural Geography.
+For the 2019-2020 school year I will be teaching Advanced Placement (AP) United States History, 11th Grade American Cultures, Pennsylvania History, and World Cultural Geography.

 The 11th Grade American Cultures course will focus on the major economic, political, and social events that have shaped the United States from the Spanish-American War (1898) to the present day.
 Current social and political events will also be discussed and studied throughout the course with the use of a school-wide model Congress.